DataBassGit/AgentForge/docs/Configs/Agents/Prompts/AgentPrompts.md

 1. **Optionality**: Each subprompt is treated as optional.
 Its rendering depends on the presence of its required variables.
 If a necessary variable is absent, the sub-prompt won't be rendered, allowing for dynamic adaptability based on available data.

-2. **Default Text**: If a subprompt contains no variables (i.e., it's static text), it will always be rendered as-is.
+2. **Default Text**: If a sub-prompt contains no variables (i.e., it's static text), it will always be rendered as-is.
 This ensures flexibility in crafting prompts that have a mix of dynamic and static sections.

 ### **Common Sub Prompts**